xomvio/watermarker/README.md

 paru -S watermarker
 ```
 Other:<br />
-You can compile yourself or directly download bin or exe from releases.
+You can compile yourself or directly download bin from releases. (exe won't work)

 ## Contributing